Quick start — Neo “X” Fusion Atom install

 Then plug the power from one of the power cables into the black box(has a patterned holographic design on it).
 It is best to have only the power going into this Lumi-Motion module for this step, otherwise you are going to get confused and see 3x “LEDNet***” Device showing up to connect to.
 If you don’t do this you will get confused and frustrated wondering which module is which.
 It’s always a good idea to connect to each module this way regardless, as it saves a lot of time.
 Once you do this, then you will download the Pin Stadium app and connect to the “LEDNet******” Wifi for this device and add it to your app.

-**** ONLY IF THIS OCCURS: If for some reason your Lumi-Motion lights turn on prior to picking up any audio and the stay on, then simply do a Long Press on the Device name and select “Change LED Strip Type” to match the values in the PICTURE BELOW and click “Save” when done.
+***Lumi-Motion (if you have the “X” versions): Remember this is no need to add the Lumi-Motion to your app as they come pre-programmed to sync automatically with your machine.
+It is recommended for most users to just keep the stock set up, however if you want to customize them or adjust brightness up or down (factory setting is at 50% brightness) to your liking then there are a lot of possibilities “if” you are a tinkerer and willing to explore.
+You would simply pull “in and out” the Power cable the goes into the Lumi-Motion module to reset it.
+Then you will need to wait about 30 -60 seconds for the “LedNet****” network to show up, then add it as you would any Pin Stadium product.
+Be sure to label it something that is easily identifiable like “pinball name”(Lumi) etc. Then simply do a Long Press on the Device name from the Home Screen and select “Change LED Strip Type” to match the values in the PICTURE BELOW and click “Save” when done.
 It is suggested to name it something unique like “pinball name”(Lumi) or something along those lines so you will be able to easily identify it in the future.
 Once connected make you go to “Music” tab located on the bottom of the app.
 Then select “Device Microphone” and hit the play button.
 At the tap on “Light Screen Mode” and select the first colorful spectrum setting as shown in the pic below:

-Also you can adjust the brightness and sensitivity to your liking after a few games.
-The brightness is turned up to 100% and it is suggested that you adjust them DOWN to your preferred level as the Lumi-Motion lights are intentionally made to be seen but NOT USED for the main playfield illumination and the higher the Sensitivity, the more intense the effect on the lights.
+You can adjust the brightness and sensitivity to your liking after a few games.
+The default brightness is turned up to 5% and it is suggested that you adjust them DOWN to your preferred level as the Lumi-Motion lights are intentionally made to be seen but NOT USED for the main playfield illumination and the higher the Sensitivity, the more intense the effect on the lights.
 There is a separate set of lights on the lights bars for that and that will be the GI lights controlled from the USB GI module.
+The Lumi-Motion have the power to light up the entire playfield but their design is to add live motion effects/movement to the playfield.
 Understanding this is vital so that you know how to properly use, view, and observe the functionally of these lights as the Neo “X” Panels are a new beat in our line up with it’s own set of rules!
 The Lumi-Motion are there to impress you and not necessarily be as bright as they can be, as 100% is intense and you normally don’t want to have them up that high, but hey you are in control and there are no rules at that point.
 This section above is to cover the customers that may be thinking “I can see the lights on the side when I am playing and they are so bright” ;).
 Well it is only the Lumi-Motion lights and it is by design!!

 Customization: Adjust to your liking as always and you can feel free to try other effects and patterns if you like, but this is to be done at your own journey and exploration.
 There is no documentation and instructions on these as it’s self explanatory when you make the changes you see the effects.
 The screenshot of the suggested effect above shows the one that gives the best overall results in our opinion, but hey you may find something better you like and even can customize them specific ones too!
 You’ve got option as always with Pin Stadium products.